 The Map Game is a team building activity that focuses on communication.
-It requires some preparation and facilitation and must be played by pairs, though many pairs can take part simultaneously.Summary by The World of Work Project
+Facilitators must prepare to lead this game and it must be played by pairs, though many pairs can take part simultaneously.Summary by The World of Work Project

 The map game is a team-building activity in which individuals sit back to back and try to communicate directions to each other.

-The facilitator prepares for this game by finding two different maps of the same area, one with street names on it and one without (you can make maps from the internet quite easily).
+The facilitator prepares for this game by finding two different maps of the same area, one with street names on it and one without.
+You can can make such maps from the internet quite easily.

 The facilitator then puts two place-markers on the portrait map (location A and location B).
 The facilitator then prints the maps out so that there are enough copies for half of the participants to receive a landscape map, and half to receive a portrait map.

-Some example maps are provided here so you can see what they may look like, but it’s better to complete the activity with maps you make your self, particularly if they can have some relevance for your participants.
+Some example maps are provided here so you can see what they may look like.
+However, it’s better to complete the activity with maps you make your self.
+This is particularly the case if they can have some relevance for your participants.

-To undertake the activity, the facilitator splits the room into pairs.
+To undertake the map game team building activity, the facilitator splits the room into pairs.
 One member of each pair is a “navigator” and one is a ”listener”.
-The paired participants are asked to sit with their backs together, so all listeners are facing one way, and all the navigators are facing away from them.
+The paired participants are asked to sit with their backs together.
+This way all listeners are facing one way, and all the navigators are facing away from them.

-The facilitator then gives all the navigators a copy of the portrait map (showing the place-markers for locations A and B) and all the listeners a copy of the landscape map (without the place-markers on it).
+The facilitator then gives all the navigators a copy of the portrait map (showing the place-markers for locations A and B).
+They then give all the listeners a copy of the landscape map (without the place-markers on it).

 The facilitator starts the exercise by explaining that the exercise is simple.
 Everyone in the room has a map and all that’s involved in the activity is for the navigator to explain to the listener where points A and B are on of the map, and for the listener to draw a route between them.
 The exercise ends when all pairs have completed the exercise.